gaps-closure/gaps-closure.github.io/docs/cpp/03-03-autogen.md

-## RPC Generation [TODO: TA]
+## RPC Generation
 Discuss what/how you manually generated the RPCs.
 Discuss how this can be automated in code generation.

-The CLOSURE C toolchain generates several artifacts, including
+The CLOSURE C++ RPC generation is expected to be built as an extention of the C toolchain, which generates the following artifacts.

 - GEDL, a JSON document specifying all the cross domain calls and their associated data including the arguments and return type.
 This gedl is generated in an llvm `opt` pass which analyzes the divvied code.